 Director Thomas F. Edgar

-Professor Thomas F. Edgar, a chemical engineer who has been on The University of Texas at Austin faculty for more than 40 years, now serves as the interim director of the Energy Institute.
+Professor Thomas F. Edgar, a chemical engineer who has been on The University of Texas at Austin faculty for more than 40 years, serves as the director of the Energy Institute.

 Edgar's appointment, effective January 15, 2013, will be for a period of one year, during which time the university will determine the appropriate timing for the launch of a national search for a permanent director.